 Why does Smart Plugin Manager need to be enabled on a per “environment” basis?
 On which environment should I use it?

-Smart Plugin Manager is deployed on individual environments since each one is a distinct installation of WordPress.
+Smart Plugin Manager is deployed on individual environments since each one is a distinct installation of WordPress and requires a unique license per environment.

 If your WordPress site fulfills a basic purpose, such as providing marketing information for your business, we recommend enabling Smart Plugin Manager on your Production environment.
 If you do a lot of custom development or your website utilizes multiple applications (such as an eCommerce site), we recommend using Smart Plugin Manager on your Staging environment first so you can check that the updates didn’t cause any issues with custom code or third-party applications.
 If you’re happy with the results, feel free to enable it on your Production environment.